Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Is it a good time to buy a rental property in Hai Phong in 2026?

-As of early 2026, buying a rental property in Hai Phong is a reasonable decision for investors who target areas with structural tenant demand (near industrial parks, the airport corridor, or central business districts), though returns require patience and careful property selection.
+As of early 2026, buying a rental property in Hai Phong makes sense for investors who are selective about location, focus on structurally supported tenant demand (near industrial parks, the airport corridor, or major employment nodes), and are comfortable with gross yields in the 3 to 5% range rather than expecting double-digit income returns.

 If you want to know our latest analysis (results may differ from what you just read), you can read our assessment on whether now is a good time to buy a property in Hai Phong.